-We have mixed feelings in reporting that our 2008 DVD on the reptiles and amphibians of New England was so successful that it is no longer available through us.
+We have mixed feelings in reporting that our 2008 DVD on the reptiles and amphibians of New England has sold out and is no longer available through us.

 How It Came to Be

-Jim Andrews and Vince Franke of Peregrine Productions teamed up to produce a DVD with over three hours of footage covering the identification, natural history, habitat, and conservation of all native reptiles and amphibians known to breed in New England.
+Jim Andrews and Vermont’s outstanding wildlife filmmaker Vince Franke of Peregrine Productions teamed up to produce a DVD with over three hours of footage covering the identification, natural history, habitat, and conservation of all native reptiles and amphibians known to breed in New England.
 It includes reptile and amphibian field adventures with experts throughout New England.

 Jim’s goal was conservation through education and his thinking was that a much wider audience needed to be introduced to reptiles and amphibians using new media.

 Vince took off with the idea, expanded it to include all of the reptiles and amphibians of New England and consequently included a far more diverse group of biologists and researchers leading what we now call “the adventures”.
 He also added video and audio quizzes and many other features.
 He traveled throughout the region to shoot first-hand footage of all reptiles and amphibians currently breeding in New England.

 The narration and film covers basic identification, natural history, distribution, and conservation of all of these herptiles, and viewers can see them alive and in the field—sometimes with dryly humorous commentary.
 For those who want more information on our herptiles, a bibliography of additional resources and websites is included.

 Rattlers, Peepers, and Snappers has been useful and educational tool for naturalists and professionals of all ages.
 A portion of the proceeds helped support the Atlas.

 Rattlers, Peepers and Snappers received an award for Scientific Content at the 32nd Annual International Wildlife Film Festival, in May 2009.